Marriage Advice To Cherish, To File Away, And To Ignore

 Look At The Mother/Father

 One common, bitter lamentation is some form or another of "look at the mother."
-This implies that every woman in a married relationship behaves in that married relationship as her mother does in hers.
-The same can be said - though is said less often - of men in married relationships.
-Of course, both versions are ridiculous.
+This implies that every woman in a married relationship behaves as her mother does in hers.
+The same can be said of men in married relationships.
+Of course, both versions are only partially true.

 While we do often pick up social cues from our parents, we are just as likely to do so in an inverse fashion.
 Sometimes we see the things that our parents do and decide that they are normal or good and adopt those behaviors.
-Sometimes we see things that our parents do and decide that those behaviors are not normal or are not good, and we refuse to adopt those behaviors or even adopt opposite behaviors.
+Sometimes we see things that our parents do and decide that those behaviors are not good, and we refuse to adopt them or even adopt opposite behaviors.
 Other times, some combination of things is the case.
 We may like something that our parents did but decide that it isn't appropriate in our situation.

-The only place where "look at the mother" may have some form of credibility is in terms of mental health.
 Many mental health conditions like anxiety and depression often run in families, so if your fiancé's direct relatives have a mental health condition, there is some possibility that they will develop it too.
 Of course, vetting those we love based on how likely they are to develop traits that may be difficult to deal with is a little … dystopian.
-Ideally, the person that you marry is someone that you can love and support regardless of how likely they are not to be perfect.
+Ideally, the person that you marry is someone that you can love and support regardless of how likely they are to be perfect.